| Healing Abandonment Wounds by Margaret Paul I have counseled individuals, couples, families and business

 little.
 It may take awhile, but gradually you will calm down.
 At that point, tune into what false beliefs you may have embraced

 as a child that are affecting you now, and what else your Child needs right now to feel loved and safe.
+Being there for your wounded child this way will gradually heal

 the abandonment wounds.
 Ignoring your feelings, trying to make them go away, or trying to get someone else to take them away